braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ### Feature overview {#freq-cap-feat-over}

-Frequency capping is applied at the campaign or Canvas step send level and can be set up for each app group by selecting **Global Message Settings** found in the **Engagement** tab.
+Frequency capping is applied at the campaign or Canvas component send level and can be set up for each app group by selecting **Global Message Settings** found in the **Engagement** tab.
 By default, frequency capping is toggled on when new campaigns are created.
 From here, you can choose the following:

 - Which messaging channel you would like to cap: push, email, SMS, webhook, or any of those four.
-- How many times each user should receive a campaign or Canvas step sends from a channel within a certain time frame.
+- How many times each user should receive a campaign or Canvas component sends from a channel within a certain time frame.
-- How many times each user should receive a campaign or Canvas step sends by [tag](#frequency-capping-by-tag) within a certain time frame.
+- How many times each user should receive a campaign or Canvas component sends by [tag](#frequency-capping-by-tag) within a certain time frame.

 This time frame can be measured in minutes, days, weeks (seven days), or months, with a maximum duration of 30 days.